Organizational Wellness

 Here’s where the magic happens.
 You want to look for a provider that can offer a wide variety of fitness programs catering to everybody.
 Some people like high-intensity workouts, while others prefer more low-intensity activities like yoga or brisk walks.

-The more options you offer, the more likely it is that your corporate fitness program will be a success.
+The more options you offer, the more likely it is that your corporate exercise program will be a success.
 Your provider should offer:

 Step 5: Launch the Program